 U.S. Bank is promoting this card for “handling emergencies.”
-It offers a 20-month introductory period at 0% APR on both new purchases and balance transfers.
+It offers a 20-month introductory period at 0% APR on both new purchases and balance transfers (afterward, the variable APR will be 16.74% – 26.74%, based on creditworthiness).
 The card also carries no annual fee.

 But is this your best option in a crowded 0% APR credit card market?
 Team Clark set out to measure the usefulness of U.S. Bank’s Platinum offering in this credit card review.

 - What Is the U.S. Bank Visa Platinum Card?

 - Optimal Uses for the U.S. Bank Visa Platinum Card